braedon2/braedonmcdonald.ca/README.md

 * requires Python 3.13
 * Install Live Server VS Code extension
+* run `python -m venv venv` to make a new virtual environment
 * run `pip install -r requirements.txt` in the root of the project
 * In the `website_generation` directory make a copy of `config.template.py` in same directory and call it `config.py`